 Biography

-Before joining B&D, Peter built a bedrock understanding of federal litigation by clerking for both levels of federal trial court: with U.S. Magistrate Judge Gregory J. Fouratt in the District of New Mexico and U.S. District Court Judge Christine M. Arguello in the District of Colorado.
-Between both clerkships, Peter drafted over forty substantive judicial orders—including an eighty-six-page order on the merits of claims involving Clean Water Act dredge-and-fill permitting, the National Environmental Policy Act, and the Endangered Species Act.
-As a clerk, he assisted with ten settlement conferences and two jury trials and, alongside his judge and co-clerk, co-presented a CLE on best practices for drafting jury instructions.
+Before joining B&D, Peter built a bedrock understanding of federal pleadings, motions practice, and trials by clerking at both levels of the federal trial courts.
+He drafted over 40 substantive judicial orders—including an 86-page merits order addressing claims under the Clean Water Act's dredge-and-fill permitting, the National Environmental Policy Act (NEPA), and the ESA.
+He also assisted with ten settlement conferences, two jury trials, and co-presented a CLE on best practices for drafting jury instructions.

 Education